-While some potential cardholders may think of instant approval credit cards as a type of credit card that they will be approved for no matter what, these cards actually have strict eligibility requirements, just like any other credit card you may apply for.
+While some potential cardholders may think of instant approval credit cards as a type of credit card that they will be approved for no matter what, these cards actually have very strict eligibility requirements, just like any other credit card you may apply for.

 When you apply for an instant approval credit card, you provide personal information that allows the card provider to make a near-instant decision on your application.
-As long as you meet the parameters set out by the provider, you will likely receive a preliminary approval in 60 seconds.
+As long as you meet the parameters set out by the provider, you will likely receive preliminary approval in 60 seconds.